GAYTON AND RETURN FROM MARKET HARBOROUGH

 The small village of Watford is not to be confused with the large town of Watford in Hertfordshire.
 Moor up at Bridge number 6 for a true taste of the Orient at the Thai Garden, Restaurant in Station Road.

-Once through the Watford Locks continue towards the Norton Junction were we meet the Oxford Canal.
+Once through the Watford Locks continue towards the Norton Junction where we meet the Oxford Canal.

 (You soon will find that the M1 motorway swings away from you, but if you want 24 hr provisions you can moor up by Bridge 6 which is right beside The Watford Gap motorway services.)